vrmarcelino/CCMetagen/tutorial/README.md

 done
 ```

-KKMA will produce three files.
+KMA will produce three files.
 The one used in CCMetagen ends with .res, and it should look like [this](https://github.com/vrmarcelino/CCMetagen/blob/master/tutorial/figs_tutorial/Turnstone_Temperate_Flu_Ng.res).

 ### Process the results with CCMetagen
 First reset the variables: